Canary Girls Canary Girls

 The Canaries soon acquire an unexpected fan in the boss’s wife, Helen Purcell, who is deeply troubled by reports that Danger Building workers suffer from serious, unexplained illnesses.
 One common symptom, the lurid yellow hue of their skin, earns them the nickname “canary girls.”
 Suspecting a connection between the canary girls’ maladies and the chemicals they handle, Helen joins the arsenal administration as their staunchest, though often unappreciated, advocate.

-The football pitch is the one place where class distinctions and fears for their men fall away.
+The football pitch is the one place where class distinctions and fears for their men fall away, and a powerful found family of teammates is forged.
 As the war grinds on and tragedy takes its toll, the Canary Girls persist despite the dangers, proud to serve, determined to outlive the war and rejoice in victory and peace.

 GENRE